Jana Jansen van Vuuren

-The reason most people take a gap year is because they’re not sure what’s next.
-For most people, the first time they’re given the space to look at what they really want out of life and their career is during a gap year.
+Most people take a gap year because they’re not sure what comes next for them.
+For many people, the first time they’re given the space to look at what they really want out of life and their career is during a gap year.

-Breaking away from the group-mind of high school can be exhilarating, but also absolutely terrifying.
+It might be easier to follow in the footsteps of your friends, family, or even celebrity role models.
+But breaking away from the group-mentality of high school can be exhilarating, and absolutely terrifying.
 A gap year is a chance to determine your personal and professional growth according to your own wishes and standards.

-Or maybe you’re a straight-A maths whiz who can’t shake the idea of learning to dance salsa in Costa Rica.
-Maybe you want to use all the free time you can get to find out how big you could grow your brand using YouTube, Instagram, or another platform.
+So, what are those secret passions you’ve been putting off to make the honour roll or impress scouts in the audience?
+Maybe you’re a straight-A maths whiz who can’t shake the idea of learning to salsa in Costa Rica?
+Maybe you want to use all the free time you can get to find out how big you could grow your brand using YouTube, Instagram, or another platform?

-Or you could even be a budding entrepreneur who has always wanted to see how business works in low- and middle-income nations.
-Whatever your passion, a gap year gives you the time to explore an old or new obsession that doesn’t necessarily need to match your current social identity or the career path you have in mind.
+Whatever your passion, a gap year gives you the time to explore an interest that doesn’t necessarily need to match your current social identity or the career path you have in mind.

 Further reading: How to take a gap year: before, during, and after

-Remember that you don’t need to choose only one option.
+Remember that you don’t need to choose one option only.
 Most people actually do many things during their time off.

 Further reading: Why I regret not taking a gap year

-There’s a reason going abroad is a gap year cliché – because it’s awesome!
-Getting the chance to experience first-hand scenes you’ve only ever gawked at online, making new friends, and trying foods you might not have heard of before — it’s a wonder that anyone even comes back home after their gap year travelling abroad.
+Getting first-hand experience of scenes you’ve only ever seen online, making new friends, and trying foods you might not have heard of before — it’s a wonder that anyone even comes back home after their gap year travelling abroad.

 Further reading: Nine inspirational travel and volunteering quotes

-After just a minute or two reading up on things to do in Peru, you’ll notice that there’s an endless list of exciting places to go and things to see.
+After reading up on things to do in Peru, you’ll notice that there’s an almost endless list of exciting places to visit and things to see.

-Peru has something for everyone: adventure sports for the adrenaline junkie, historical sites for the intellectual, unique habitats for the nature lover, unfamiliar flavours for the gourmand, and extraordinary scenery for those looking to capture something special for Instagram.
+Peru has something for everyone: adventure sports for the adrenaline junkie, historical sites for the intellectual, unique habitats for the nature lover, bold flavours for the foodie, and extraordinary scenery for those looking to learn about a new culture.

-Don’t be surprised if you end up spending your entire gap year backpacking through the land of the Incas.
+Don’t be surprised if you end up spending your entire gap year backpacking through the land of the Inca people.

 Further reading: Six ways to deepen your travel experiences

-There is probably no better way to truly immerse yourself in another culture than by volunteering.
-Working in communities gives you insight into local customs that resort-hopping tourists, backpackers and even many local people will never have.
+Working in communities can teach you respect for local customs that resort-hopping tourists, backpackers and even many local people will never experience.